zhenjizhang/chatcat/README.md

 # chatcat
-A chat bot work on itchat
+A chat bot worked on itchat